graciellehigino/ms_range_interactions/manuscript.md

 ## Data
 We investigated the mismatch between species ranges and interactions across savannah ecosystems in Africa (@fig:richness).
-These ecosystems host a range of different species, including the well characterised predator-prey dynamics between iconic predators (e.g., lions, hyenas and leopards) and large herbivores (e.g., antelope, wildebeest and zebra), as well as a range of herbivorous and carnivorous small mammals.
+These ecosystems host a range of different species, including the well characterized predator-prey dynamics between iconic predators (e.g., lions, hyenas and leopards) and large herbivores (e.g., antelope, wildebeest and zebra), as well as a range of herbivorous and carnivorous small mammals.
 The Serengeti ecosystem has been extensively studied and its